Here are the answers to those simple questions you're too shy to ask as you await the arrival of the peloton. By Lynette Eyb.

 So where can I see it?

 The route changes every year but there’s a good chance that if you’re in France in July, you’ll be able to catch a stage or two somewhere without too much hassle – see our spectator’s guide for information on how to prepare and our map here to find accommodation near the route.
-The Tour always ends on the Champs-Élysées in Paris, but the Grand Départ – or start – changes every year (in 2015 it's in Holland).
+The Tour always ends on the Champs-Élysées in Paris, but the Grand Départ – or start – changes every year.

 How can I tell who’s winning?